JewelShahi/JewelShahi/README.md

 <h1 align="center">👋 Hey there!
 I'm Jewel Shahi</h1>

 👋 Hello!
-I'm a highly skilled software developer with expertise in various programming languages and technologies.
+I'm skilled programmer with expertise in various programming languages and technologies.
 I excel at building robust and scalable applications using **Java**. 🌟 I also have experience with **JavaFX** and **JavaSwing**, which are widely used for desktop app development.

 Additionally, I have experience in **C++**, a powerful language for system-level programming and performance optimization. 💪 Moreover, I have experience in **C#**, which allows me to create versatile applications using **Microsoft's .NET framework** and work with the popular game engine - **Unity**.
 I also have experience in **Java Spring Boot**, which is used for creating backends for websites.